aminya/typescript-optimization/README.md

 # TypeScript-optimization
 Tests and benchmarks different codes in TypeScript for different JavaScript versions (ES5 vs ES6 and above).

+Benchmarks are done inside Atom (using script package) and Webstorm.

 ### Traditional `for` vs `for-of` vs `for-in`- Looping ovr Arrays

 - ES6 and above: traditional `for` is **faster** than `for-of` that is faster than `for-in`